smackjax/html-webpack-inject-string-plugin/readme.md

 For instance I needed to inject a browser-sync script into each html-webpack file that contained a closing body tag.
 I didn't want the boilerplate of adding it individually and conditionally(just in dev mode) to each page.

-So I made this plugin to add it automatically and only where it was needed.
+So I made this plugin to add it automatically and only where and when it was needed.

-## I really like this!
-But it could be better.
-Can I contribute?
-Of course!
-I just ask that any direct pull requests against here be as unopinionated as possible.
-Part of the power for this plugin is in its being so basic.

-But if you have a great idea that's more opinionated, feel free to fork this as a starting point.